d2l-ai/d2l-en/chapter_appendix_math/appendix_linear_algebra.md

 print(v)
 ```

-*Note*: this normalizes the eigenvectors to be of length one, wheras we took ours to be of arbitrary length.
+Note that `numpy` normalizes the eigenvectors to be of length one, wheras we took ours to be of arbitrary length.
 Additionally, the choice of sign is arbitrary.
+However, the vectors computed are parallel to the ones we found by hand with the same eigenvalues.

 ### Decomposing Matrices
 Let us continue the previous example one step further.
 Let